Cleaning & Caring for Scleral Contact Lenses

 Routinely Clean and Replace Your Lens Case

 At Silicon Valley Eye Physicians, you will receive the first-rate eye care you deserve.
-No matter your questions or concerns, Dr. Moshe Mendelson and Dr. Jackson Lau will be happy to explain how to best care for your lenses to ensure the highest level of comfort and vision acuity.
+No matter your questions or concerns, Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng will be happy to explain how to best care for your lenses to ensure the highest level of comfort and vision acuity.